 Photo by Steve Huntington on Unsplash

-5 trends for Leadership Development Functions to note in 2018
+5 trends for Leadership Development in 2018

 Each year, learning and development professionals face similar questions: Where should we invest our time and budget?
 What development methods should be high priority this year?
 What leadership capabilities must we be developing?
 How mature are our leadership development practices?

 To provide insight and input and help you answer these questions about how to develop leaders, each year FlashPoint explores upcoming leadership development trends to see what’s changing and what the implications are on how we are developing leaders.

 Now, let’s talk about what these 5 top trends in leadership development are.
 Or, you can download this blog as a PDF and save it for later.